JoshTheBlack/PodcastTransciber/README.md

 ## Usage Examples

 You **must** map a volume to `/out` inside the container to retrieve your transcriptions and audio files, and to persist the state file (`.processed_episodes.log`) between container restarts.
+You **must** map a volume to `/data_persistent` inside the container for the python venv and transcription models to be installed and survive a container refresh.
+You **may** map a volume to `/import` to enable transcription of non-feed audio files.
+First run, and any subsequent run where the transcription engine and models change will take a while to download and install dependencies/models.

 ### Using `docker run`